THE WORLD AROUND

 YOUNG CLIMATE PRIZE 2023

 The inaugural edition of the Young Climate Prize took place in 2023!
-Between January and March 2023 an extraordinary talented cohort of young climate designers, thinkers, makers, builders and creators were paired with their own mentor, and attended a bespoke Design Academy program of talks and skills workshops.
-The talented young people then re-submitted their projects to an independent international and world reknown jury.
+Between January and March 2023 an extraordinarily talented cohort of young climate designers, thinkers, makers, builders and creators were paired with their own mentor, and attended a bespoke Design Academy program of talks and skills workshops.
+The talented young people then re-submitted their projects to an independent international and world renown jury.
 Three winners were selected who were flown to the Guggenheim Museum in New York to receive their awards, and present their work and ideas at The World Around’s annual Summit.
 Visit the website of the 2023 edition here and meet the cohort, mentors and jury.

 CYCLE 01 WINNERS